IcePrince7/Carmania/README.md

 **- API:** The application uses a RESTful API to interact with the backend and retrieve data from the database.

+## Challenges Faced
+During the development process, I encountered several challenges:

+**- Data Modeling:** Designing a suitable data model for the cars, including the fields and schema for the MongoDB database, was challenging.

+**- Error Handling:** Implementing effective error handling mechanisms to handle unexpected errors and exceptions posed a challenge.

+**- Frontend-Backend Integration:** Integrating the frontend and backend of the application required careful planning and execution.

 ## Design Patterns
 The application follows the Model-View-Controller (MVC) pattern, which is illustrated below: